ASNA/SunFarm/docs/navigation-menu.md

 Each *Active* aid key typically executes a command, with a name that comes from DDS keywords.

-As we have mentioned before, Monarch Nomad&reg; Applications may run on *Devices* that do not have keyboard attached.
+As we have mentioned before, Monarch&reg; Applications may run on *Devices* that do not have keyboard attached.
 A *command* or *Key* name such as:

 ~~~
 F3